zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-The order-independent multiplicative factors of Equation 17.152 can then be written as
+The order-independent multiplicative factors of Equation 17.152 can then be expressed as

 $$ \tag{17.154}
 \begin{aligned}